SoK: Unintended Interactions among Machine Learning Defenses and Risks: Unexplored Interactions and Conjectures

 \textbf{\underline{Attack Methodology.}} Given two ratios, $\alpha_1$ or $\alpha_2$, \adv samples $\dtrainadv$ to get $^{\alpha_1}\dtrainadv$ and $^{\alpha_2}\dtrainadv$ satisfying $\alpha_1$ or $\alpha_2$. \adv then trains multiple \textit{shadow models} on these datasets which try to mimic $\model$; \adv uses $\phi'(x)^{\alpha_1}$ and $\phi'(x)^{\alpha_2}$ from the shadow models to train $\attmodel$.
 Given $\model$ which is trained on $\dtrain$ satisfying some unknown ratio, \adv uses $\phi(x)$ where $x\in\dtestadv$ from $\model$ as input to $\attmodel$ to infer if $\dtrain$'s property was $\alpha_1$ or $\alpha_2$.

 \textbf{\underline{Setup.}} We use the CENSUS dataset from Section~\ref{sec:fairreconstruct} with $42$ input attributes.
 We consider different ratios of women in $\dtrain$ as our property of interest in the range $0.1-0.9$ incremented by $0.1$.
 Following prior work~\cite{propinf6,propinf4}, we set $\alpha_1=0.5$ while varying $\alpha_2$.
 For each value of $\alpha_2$, \adv trains $\attmodel$ to differentiate between $\alpha_1=0.5$ and the specific value of $\alpha_2$.
 We measure the attack success using (distribution) inference accuracy, where $50\%$ is random guess.
 We use an MLP with the following hidden layer dimensions: [1024, 512, 256, 128].
 We use three explanation algorithms: IntegratedGradients~\cite{intgrad}, DeepLift~\cite{deeplift,deeplift2}, and SmoothGrad~\cite{smoothgrad}.
 For explanations, we want to evaluate if releasing explanations increases \ref{p4}.
-Similar to interactions with explanations in prior work, we are not claiming that the risk is higher compared to exploiting predictions.
-Hence, we use random guess as our baseline.
+Following the approach by Pawelczyk et al.~\cite{pawelczyk2022privacy}, assuming random guess (50\%) as the baseline, we want to show that an attack that \textit{only} makes use of explanations, can do better than the baseline.
+Our goal is to see if explanations leak distribution information, and not whether explanations can improve the state-of-the-art distribution inference attacks.

 \textbf{\underline{Empirical Validation.}} We validate our conjecture and evaluate how it is influenced by the number of input attributes (\ref{data3}), and model capacity (\ref{model1}).